-ACCESS for ELLs 2.0 Paper Secure Test Materials and Their Uses lmage Title Content and Use Return to DRC?
-Grades 6-8 Tier A ACCESS for ELLs® 2.0 Form 401 Test Administrator's Script School Control of Schoo Test Administrator's Script Always in use by Test Administrator Contains everything the Test Administrator says for all four domains Must be followed exactly Yes WIDA Dowlet, Ster A Greate 1, Tier A Laminey and Equation Tred Listening and Speaking CD To be used in a CD player or Computer for Listening and Speaking administration (See Section 6.2 for minimal technical requirements) Yes Speaking Test Booklet Used by the student during the Speaking administration to see the pictures and prompts This is a reusable test material; students should not write in this Yes Speaking Test Booklet Description Descrip booklet WDA TOWNER DENNIS TO THE TOWNER DENNIS TOWNER DE Student Test Booklet Used by the student to record their responses during the Listening, Reading and Writing tests.
-Yes The Test Administrator also records the ratings for the Speaking test in this booklet as well. • Seed contract to the ex- To be labeled, bubbled as needed, distributed to students during test administration, collected, and returned to DRC.

-ACCESS for ELLs 2.0 Paper Secure Test Materials and Their Uses Image Title Content and Use Return to DRC?
-Only if Ordered Grades 9-12 Tier A ACCESS for ELLs® 2.0 Listening and Speaking Form 401 Recording Script S-12A Particular Recording Script S-12A Recording Script Recording Script Recording Script Recording Script Recording Script Human Reader Accommodation Script Only for students with specific accommodations Accompanies the Listening and Speaking portions played on CD Yes Counted 4-5 Test 8 ACCESS VILLED OF CONVEY ON THE PROPERTY OF Large Print Test Materials Note that this must be pre-ordered in WIDA AMS for students with specific accommodations The kit now includes the Test Administrator's Script and Listening and Speaking CD Yes WIDAS CONDETTION Uncertained Control VIII To 9 ACTION to 111-07 2.9 person of the facility of Braille Test Materials (Contracted and Uncontracted) Unified English Braille (UEB) in Grades 1-3 English Braille American Edition (EBAE) in Grades 4-12 Note that this must be pre-ordered in WIDA AMS for students with specific accommodations The kit now includes the Test Administrator's Script and Listening and Speaking CD Yes
+ACCESS for ELI ACCESS for ELLs Paper Secure Test Materials and Their Uses Image Title Content and Use Return to DRC?
+Grade 1 Ther A ACCESS for ELLA From 81 Tree Administrator's Script WIDA WIDA Test Administrator Script Always in use by test administrator Contains everything the test administrators says for all four domains Must be followed exactly Yes GWIDA GW Listening and Speaking CD To be used in a CD player or Computer for Listening and Speaking administration Refer to Section 6.2 of this manual for the minimal computer requirements to play the CD Yes ACCESS Speaking Test Booklet Used by the student during the Speaking administration to see the pictures and prompts This is a reusable test material; students should not write in this booklet Yes CONTRACTOR OF THE PROPERTY OF Student Response Booklet Used by the student to record their responses during the Listening, Reading, and Writing tests The test administrator also records the ratings for the Speaking in this booklet with a number 2 pencil.
+Yes Acc ommodated Test Materials ACCESS-nuc Human Reader Accommodation Script Only for students with specific accommodations Accompanies the Listening and Speaking portions played on CD Must be requested and approved by FDOE Yes MINISTER MAN WINDA ACCESS WITH TO STANDARD AC Large Print Test Materials Only for students with specific accommodations The kit includes the Test Administrator Script and Listening and Speaking CD Large print is available for ACCESS for ELLs Paper and Kindergarten ACCESS for ELLs Yes O WIDA Unified English Braille (UEB) Test Materials Only for students with specific accommodations The kit includes the Test Administrator Script, the Speaking Test Booklet, and Listening and Speaking CD Braille materials available for ACCESS for ELLs Paper Yes

-The Human Reader Accommodation Script is intended for use only in cases where students have the specific Human Reader accommodation for ACCESS for ELLs 2.0 Paper.
-To order this document, District Test Coordinators should complete and send the ordering form to DRC Customer Service via email at wida@datarecognitioncorp.com.
-More information about the Human Reader accommodation can be found in the Florida ACCESS for ELLs 2.0 Accessibility and Accommodations Supplement.
-The ordering form and supplement can be found under the Assessment Materials & Training tab on Florida's WIDA webpage.
+^{} The Human Reader Accommodation Script is intended for use only in cases where students have the specific Human Reader accommodation for ACCESS for ELLs Paper.
+More information about the Human Reader accommodation can be found in the 2021 Florida Accessibility and Accommodations Supplement.

-Alternate ACCESS for ELLs Secure Test Materials and Their Uses Image Title Content and Use Return to DRC?
-Grades 6-8 ALTERNATE ACCESS for ELLa Form 401 Test Administrator's Script Test Administrator's Script Contains the text and directions for Test Administrators One copy Grade-level cluster specific Yes ALTERNATE ACCESS for ELLs Listening, Reading, and Speaking Test Test Booklet Contains Listening, Reading and Speaking stimulus and response options One copy needed for each student taking the test during an administration Grade-level cluster specific Yes Orades 1-2 ALTERNATE ACCESS ALTERNATE TO ALTERNATE ACCESS TO ALTERNATE TO ALTERN Student Response Booklet Contains additional student information bubble pages Contains Listening, Reading, and Speaking answer sheets Contains writing stimulus and response options including writing space One booklet is needed per student.
-Yes
+Alternate ACCESS for I Alternate ACCESS for ELLs Secure Test Materials and Their Uses Image Title Content and Use Return to DRC?
+Test Administrator's Script WIDA Test Administrator Script Contains the text and directions for test administrators One copy Grade-level cluster specific Yes ALTERNATE ACCESS for ELLs" Listening, Reading, and Speaking Test fram.Community ACCESS for ELLs" Listening, Reading, and Speaking Test fram.Community ACCESS for ELLs" Listening, Reading, and Speaking Test fram.Community Alternate Test Booklet Contains Listening, Reading, and Speaking stimulus and response options One copy needed for each student taking the test during an administration Grade-level cluster specific Yes WIDA ATTERATE ACCESS MINIMATERIA ACCES Student Response Booklet Contains additional student information bubble pages Contains Listening, Reading, and Speaking answer sheets Contains writing stimulus and response options including writing space One booklet is needed per student Yes